Marcello Tonelli

 Marcello Tonelli (born 25 April 1975) is an Italian corporate and social strategist, best known for his work as an author in the field of sustainable development.
-As a veteran athlete, he set three world records in lifesaving and has been an accomplished international masters swimmer.
+As a veteran athlete, he set five world records in lifesaving and has been an accomplished international swimmer.

 Biography

 Tonelli was born in Biella, but left Italy at a young age on an athletic scholarship to pursue a professional career in the US and then Australia, where he eventually acquired dual citizenship.
-He now resides in Spain.
+He then retired to Spain.

 Education and career

 Tonelli received a B.A from the University of Pacific, an M.I.S. from James Cook University, and in 2009 a PhD from the Queensland University of Technology in strategic management, comparing the effectiveness of different processes for collective problem-solving.
-In 2010 he started working at the Australian Centre for Entrepreneurship Research (ACE) under the leadership of professor Per Davidsson and got involved in the international-collaborative GEM project, which ignited his interest in how entrepreneurial opportunities are sought and perceived in contexts of poverty (bottom of the pyramid).
+In 2010 he started working at the Australian Centre for Entrepreneurship Research (ACE) under the leadership of professor Per Davidsson and got involved in the international-collaborative GEM project, which ignited his interest in how entrepreneurial opportunities are sought and perceived in contexts of absolute poverty (bottom of the pyramid).

 He worked as a strategic advisor since the late 1990s, beginning to gradually move away from the conventional business sector only in 2011.
 At that time he started favouring the design and testing of entrepreneurial approaches that could help alleviating poverty and guarantee the effectiveness of microcredit schemes overtime.
 Over the following decade his concern with sustainable development continued to intensify, eventually bridging all its three facets – economic, social, and environmental – and setting out a new methodology for enhanced sustainability management that integrated the circular economy theoretical framework with more traditional strategic management tools.

 Throughout his career, Tonelli published a number of practice-oriented articles and books.

 Amongst his writings is Entrepreneurship at the Bottom of the Pyramid, which won the 2017 Nautilus Award and the Hollywood Book Festival in 2018.
 The book discusses a variety of problematic settings in the Fourth World – with a strong emphasis on locations visited by the author during a two-year period of ethnographic studies – explaining how proper training in entrepreneurship and innovation can empower individuals and therefore contribute to community advancement.
-In 2018 he wrote Strategic Management and the Circular Economy, a book that received worldwide recognition and continues to be a leading reference in the circularity debate.
-The book reveals the interactions that can exist between companies and stakeholders at various levels of society for the attainment of a more sustainable future.
+In 2018 he wrote Strategic Management and the Circular Economy, an internationally recognized foundational reference that holds a central position in the literature and practice of corporate sustainability.
+The book explores the dynamic interactions between companies and stakeholders across multiple levels of society, highlighting pathways toward a more sustainable future.
+Its global relevance was further affirmed in 2023, when it was translated into Vietnamese by Colonel General Nguyen Van Thanh, Vice Chairman of the Central Theoretical Council of the Communist Party of Vietnam.
 In 2020 Tonelli was presented with a silver medal at the Axiom Business Book Awards.